DrewCoding/179-Final-Project/AggieProjectDocument.md

 When producing for our project, I would always want to touch base with the team as best as I could.
 I found that when2meet was a great tool to get everyone's general schedule for this quarter and when we all have some sort of spare time with this [link](https://www.when2meet.com/?32872303-4PPDT).
 We also have a private discord group chat dedicated to the development of Aggiemon, so we would be able to not only set up meetings, but exchange ideas, offer assistance to one another, and show off progress.
 I helped to keep the team organized and active, to make progress as smooth as possible.

 We kept records of progress through GitHub.
 I created this repository to stay organized while continuing development.
 We had a few branches that was dedicated to the user-interface, sound effects, and art.
+I helped to map out our progress throughout the development cycle, alongside Aziz to make a Gant chart for our project.
+It's based on our five week deadline that we had to create the project.
+It gave us a very good gauge as to how we were doing schedule wise, and how much still needed to be completed.

 I gave a [document](https://docs.google.com/document/d/1YoH7Z_PgBjbDmCtEMcW1NmXPI1R2oIQrW8S-OWCqDtM/edit?tab=t.0) to our sole artist with many different references as a roadmap for how the artstyle for the main character as well as enemies should look like, and what items may need to be fulfilled.